-The EP-3VCA2 has a single 20-pin connector for ATX power supplies.
+The board has a single 20-pin connector for ATX power supplies.
 For ATX power supplies that support the Remote On/Off feature, this should be connected to the systems front panel for system Power On/Off button.
 The systems power On/Off button should be a momentary button that is normally open.

-The EP-3VCA2 has been designed with "Soft Off" functions.
-You can turn Off the system from one of two sources: The first is the front panel Power On/Off button, and the other is the "Soft Off" function (coming from the EP-3VCA2's onboard circuit controller) that can be controlled by the operating system such as Windows 95/98.
-System will be turn off automatically after your click the START button and resume the Shutdown selection.
+The board has been designed with "Soft Off" functions.
+You can turn Off the system from one of two sources: The first is the front panel Power On/Off button, and the other is the "Soft Off" function (coming from the M/B's onboard circuit controller) that can be controlled by the operating system such as Windows® 95/98 or Windows® 2000.